Sanjiv Bhatt: Sabarmati Jail

-Allegations against Gujarat Government and Chief Minister Narendra Modi
+Allegations against Gujarat Government and Narendra Modi (incumbent Chief Minister)

 Affidavit against Narendra Modi

-After the 2002 riots, a group of social activists had formed the Concerned Citizens Tribunal to analyze the riots.
+After the 2002 riots, a group of social activists had formed the Concerned Citizens Tribunal to analyse the riots.
 Gujarat's home minister Haren Pandya allegedly told this tribunal that Modi had organised a meeting at the Chief Minister's residence on 27 February 2002, after the Godhra train burning, in which over 63 Hindu pilgrims were killed.
 According to Pandya, in this meeting, Modi had asked the police officials not to come in the way of "the Hindu backlash".
 Pandya had named several police officials who attended this meeting; Bhatt was not among these.
 Pandya was later assassinated by unidentified men.

 On 14 April 2011, 9 years after the riots, Bhatt filed an affidavit in the Supreme Court of India, making similar allegations.
 According to Bhatt, at this meeting on 27 February 2002, Modi asked top police officials to let Hindus "vent out their anger" against the Muslims.
 He said that the meeting determined to bring the bodies of the Hindu pilgrims to Ahmedabad before cremation and that he had cautioned against this, fearing religious violence.
 According to him, Modi's Bharatiya Janata Party (BJP) and the Hindu nationalist Bajarang Dal were stirring tensions in the city, and the Vishwa Hindu Parishad (VHP) had proposed a bandh (an illegal general strike).
 Bhatt claimed that the then Director General of Police, K. Chakravarthi, and the city Police Commissioner, P. C. Pandey, had raised concerns regarding the manpower available to deal with this, and both men advised that it was not wise for the bodies to be taken to Ahmedabad.
 Bhatt also says that he sent some fax messages to major officials soon after the meeting ended and that these referred to the meeting itself, the decision regarding the bodies of the dead and the growing activity of the BJP and Bajrang Dal.
 Subsequently, riots occurred in which around 1000 people died, three-quarters of whom were Muslim.
 Described as a whistleblower both by some of the Indian media and some pressure groups, Bhatt has since referred to the events as "state-sponsored riots" and has alleged both that Modi told his officials to be "indifferent" towards rioters and said that Muslims needed to be "taught a lesson".